powsybl/.github/docs/README.md

 Please keep them up-to-date with your developments.
 They are published on powsybl.readthedocs.io and pull requests are built and previewed automatically.

-When modifying the website content, you can easily preview the result on your PC.
+When modifying the website content, you can easily preview the result on your PC:

+# Generate the documentation
+**First option:**
-**First option - in a terminal, navigate to the root of the project and run the following commands:**
+From the root of the project run the following commands:

 ~~~
 pip install -r docs/requirements.txt